rumca-js/RSS-Link-Database-2022/2022/09/2022-09-07/http.feeds.bbci.co.uknewsrss.xml_entries.md

-# Source BBC, Source URL:http://feeds.bbci.co.uk/news/rss.xml
+# Source BBC, Source URL:http://feeds.bbci.co.uk/news/rss.xml, Source language: en-US

 ## Hormone replacement therapy and menopause: What you need to know about HRT
  - [https://www.bbc.co.uk/news/health-62336456?at_medium=RSS&at_campaign=KARANGA](https://www.bbc.co.uk/news/health-62336456?at_medium=RSS&at_campaign=KARANGA)
  - RSS feed: http://feeds.bbci.co.uk/news/rss.xml
  - date published: 2022-09-07 23:53:30+00:00
- - tags: None

 HRT can help with menopausal symptoms.
 If you're thinking about taking it, here's what you need to consider.